Crane safety: 10 tips for a safe handling and weighing

 Ensure loads meet equipment capacities

 Loads to be moved or elevated must be well secured and follow all safety measures regarding shape and weight.
+Crane operators should still know how to rig the load cells correctly.
 According to a study by Arnold & Itkin in 2015, 80% of accidents involving loads in the United States are related to an excess of recommended weight.

 Make sure only one person can control the lift and machinery